ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-In the above service, the generated schema will indicate that the `hello` field of the `Query` type, and the `PRIVATE_PARTY` value of the `Status` enum type are deprecated, with the reasons provided in the doc comments.
+In the above service, the generated schema will indicate that the `hello` field of the `Query` type and the `PRIVATE_PARTY` value of the `Status` enum type are deprecated, with the reasons provided in the doc comments.
 (The reason will be the line after the `# # Deprecated` line.)

 ## 6. File Upload